InspiryThemes/realhomes-docs/docs/add-agency.md

 # Add Agency

-Go to **Dashboard → Real Homes → Agencies → Add New** to add a new agency.
+Go to **Dashboard → Easy Real Estate → Agencies → Add New** to add a new agency.

 ### Agency Name and Description